 - Senior high dances end at 10:00 p.m.
 An extension of 1⁄2 hour for special occasions may be granted by the Principal. - Only Manchester Essex Regional High School students and their guests may attend a school dance. - Students must submit the names of guests to the coordinating faculty advisor by Thursday of the week before the dance.
 Guests whose names are not on the guest list will not be admitted without the approval of the Principal or Dean. - A guest must be accompanied by a host, who is responsible for the guest's behavior. - Use or possession of alcohol, drugs or tobacco at school dances violates school policy and will result in the imposition of disciplinary measures. - Students are not permitted to leave the facility in which the dance is being held until the dance has formally ended.
 Students who do not comply will face disciplinary action. - If no administrator is present at a dance, the coordinating faculty advisor has complete supervisory authority. - Any student who plans to attend the Junior-Senior Prom must buy tickets in advance and register his or her guest.
-Students may register only one guest.
-Formal attire is required. - There will be no early dismissals for students attending the Prom.
-Students need to remain in school until 2:15 p.m. - Dance contracts may be required for some events.
+Students may register only one guest. - On the day of the prom students may not be dismissed before 11:40am - Dance contracts may be required for some events.